Why did I receive a "No space left on device” or "DiskFull" error on Amazon RDS for PostgreSQL?

 Amazon RDS DB instance storage is used by the following:

-- Temporary tables that are created by PostgreSQL transactions
+- Temporary tables or files that are created by PostgreSQL transactions

 - Data files